MeGotsThis/Hanabi-AI/README.md

 ### simulator.ini
 Used with /simulator.py.
 Used to tell what bot to run and how many game simulations to run.

+### multiple.ini
+Used with /multiple.py.
+Used to tell what bots to run on Keldon.

 ## Running
 ### /main.py
 The main executable to run on http://keldon.net/hanabi/.
 Can be used to create, join, rejoin games.